How hydrogen works

 You can think of hydrogen as a giant spark plug in your engine; igniting all the fuel instead of leaving much of it unburned.
 The science behind hydrogen injection has been well documented and understood.
 It has been known for over thirty years that the addition of hydrogen to fossil fuels, burned in internal combustion engines, will increase the efficiency of the engine.

 This concept has been validated by a multitude of papers published by the Society of Automotive Engineers (SAE).
-The concept is valid with any fossil fuel including diesel and LPG.

 Importance of the number of plates